rlluis/liferayFragments/README.md

 Up to now this collection includes five different fragments, CSS & JS files to be configured as remote apps, and some examples of News Structure and Templates.

-# Sticky
+# Containers
- A Sticky fragment with pure CSS and just JS to adjust when Control Panel or Publications is active and deactivate it if in edit mode
+ A Sticky container fragment with pure CSS and just JS to adjust when Control Panel or Publications is active and deactivate it if in edit mode, 100% friendly with Liferay and easy to use.
+NOTE: you need to add the fragment to a Master Page template (so you have the CSS class) and then add a Normal Container in the page and add the CSS Class to this normal container in the advanced tab.
+All this is because of a bug that wil be solved in the future, but it's easy anyways

 # News